Medicare, Medicaid & Financing Senior Living

 Q: Can life insurance policies be used to pay for senior living?

 A: Life settlement companies help seniors convert a life insurance policy in to cash.
 While you won’t receive full face value for the policy, in most cases you will receive more than the surrender value.
 Talk with a trusted financial expert to ask for advice and a referral before considering this option.
+If you don’t have a life insurance plan, you can visit the Life Cover Quotes website to compare life cover quotes from multiple insurance providers in one place.

 If you have a question we didn’t answer, please don’t hesitate to let us know!
 The team members at any of our eight Seattle area retirement communities will be happy to help.